Regd.No.: 126198/071/072

 What kinds of clothes and gears are needed?

-Clothes and gears are must-have for this wonderful journey.
-You should get clothes and gears such as trekking poles, socks, boots, gloves, scarves, hats, sunglasses, and so on.
-We have a separate section of all the necessary clothes and gear you should be needing.
+Clothes and gear are must-haves for this wonderful journey.
+You should get clothes and gear such as trekking poles, socks, boots, gloves, scarves, hats, sunglasses, and so on.
+We have a separate section for all the necessary clothes and gear you should need.

 What are the best months to trek to Everest Region?

-During these months the skies are clear and you can have a splendid panorama view of mountains.
+During these months the skies are clear and you can have a splendid panorama view of the mountains.
 If you are a snow lover, then this might be the chance for you to experience it first-hand.

 Do you offer travel insurance?

-We can provide you travel insurance but, it would be better for you to get your travel insurance done in your own country.
+We can provide you with travel insurance but, it would be better for you to get your travel insurance done in your own country.
 We provide full insurance to our guides and other staff.

 Can I extend my trek if necessary?